Skip to content

 image.png

-This command can be pasted by right-clicking, and then press Enter to execute.
+This command can be pasted by right-clicking.
+After pasting, press the Enter key.

 Step 5: Pull the edge-tts-api Image and Start the API Service